 - Videographers: Videotape events or ceremonies such as weddings and birthday parties.
 Most are self-employed and edit their own material based on client criteria.

 - Film and video editors: Edit film or video submitted by videographers or cinematographers for motion pictures and television.

 How Much Can I Earn in an Audio / Video Production Career?

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, workers within the audio / video production field can expect to earn the following median annual salaries:
+According to the U.S. Bureau of Labor Statistics' 2019 Occupational Employment Statistics, workers within the audio / video production field can expect to earn the following average annual salaries:

 *Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Find a Audio and Video Production School

 Tell us a little about yourself and we'll connect you with schools that offer Audio and Video Production programs.